smurf667/googlecalx/README.md

 ## Export does not work any more
 If you get an error message which indicates an `invalid_token` maybe something went wrong with your credentials.
 These are stored locally with the extension, and may expire or you may have changed you password for Google etc.

-Recommended solution: Delete the file `StoredCredentials` in `%userprofile%\AppData\Roaming\TV-Browser\<TV-Browser-version>\.store\googlecalx` and restart TV-Browser.
+Recommended solution: Delete the file `StoredCredentials` and restart TV-Browser.
 Using the calendar export should prompt for your login credentials again.
+The file is located at

+- `%userprofile%\AppData\Roaming\TV-Browser\<TV-Browser-version>\.store\googlecalx` (Windows)
+- `/Users/<User-name>/Library/Preferences/TV-Browser/<TV-Browser-version>/.store/googlecalx` (Linux/macOS)

 This question has been asked (in German) in the TV-Browser forum at https://hilfe.tvbrowser.org/viewtopic.php?t=17003&start=105#p109952

 ## What has changed in this release?